 Currently Teaching: Asian Behavior and Thought.
-Religion in Philadelphia.
+Introduction to Hebrew Bible

 current research interests are Tibetan and Vajrayana Buddhism,subversive literature and media, the philosophy of subversion and non-dualism, Nyingma Tantras, material and media culture, and ritual magic in Naga worship.
 My academic focus is in modern philosophy and esoteric/mystical texts, particularly intersections between modern and Tibetan esoteric philosophy.
 Also obsessed with film and TV, screenwriter for cigarette money.
 Found E2 in the hospital trying to find the game Ski Free.

 "The Men of old understood a great deal.
 How much?
 In the beginning they did not know anything existed; this is virtually perfect knowledge, for nothing can be added.
 Later, they knew that some things existed, but they did not distinguish between them.
 Next came those who distinguished between things, but did not judge things as ‘being’ or ‘not being’.
 It was when judgments were made that the Dao was damaged… " (Zhuangzi, and Martin Palmer.
 The Book of Chuang Tzu.
 London: Penguin, 1996,14)